-As a constituent college of the University of Delhi, St. Stephen's abides by all University regulations, other than those that affect its minority status and rights under Article 30(1) of the Constitution of India.
+As a constituent college of the University of Delhi, St. Stephen's abides by all University regulations, other than those that affect its minority status and rights under Article 30(I) of the Constitution of India.
 The University follows the semester system in all its undergraduate programmes.
-University examinations are held twice a year, at the end of each of the semesters an academic year is divided into.
+There are two semesters in the academic year and University examinations are held twice a year, at the end of each of the semesters.